TheDevOpsHub/TerraformHub/common/getting-started/README.md

 ## Installing Terraform

-- Visit https://developer.hashicorp.com/terraform/install to install terraform on your machine.
+- Check this document: https://developer.hashicorp.com/terraform/install to install terraform on your machine.

 ---